MThies-lab/MDMagic/README.md

 Transform any document into beautiful, structured Markdown with advanced batch processing, OCR capabilities, and intelligent format preservation.

 Note: This project was created out of curiosity and necessity.
-At the time of this build, I would in no way refer to myself as a developer.
-I used Claude to write this program in Python 3, followed by a WHOLE LOT of google searches.
-That said, if you find something that's broken, or could be better, please let me know!
+If you find something that's broken, or could be better, please let me know!
 I built this either before the Markitdown MCP was live or before I knew about it.

 ![Version](https://img.shields.io/badge/version-1.0.0-green)
 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)